mrx7355608/truthtable-generator/README.md

-# sparkles: Truth Table Generator :sparkles:
+# :sparkles: Truth Table Generator :sparkles:
 It is an API that can generate truth tables of logical expressions.

 ### Introduction